Home | New Purchase | Refinance | Home Equity Loans | Personal Loans | Student Loan | Debt Consolidation | Site Map

 Be aware, that in order to take advantage of this low rate there may be special requirements or restrictions.
 For example, you may have to make a particularly large down payment.

-You're buying a car for $20,000.
+Is it smart to use cash to buy a new car, or should I invest my cash and use a car loan instead?
+You’re buying a car for $20,000.
 You can either pay cash or borrow $20,000 at 9 percent interest for 48 months.
 Assume that if you borrow the money, you will invest your $20,000 and earn a 7 percent after-tax rate of return.
-Also assume that if you pay cash, you'll invest the money you would otherwise have used to repay the loan each month.
+Also assume that if you pay cash, you’ll invest the money you would otherwise have used to repay the loan each month.
 This investment will also earn a 7 percent after-tax rate of return.

 If you borrow $20,000 at 9 percent interest for 48 months, your monthly payment will be $498.
 The total of your payments over the term of the loan will be $23,904.
 During this same time, your cash (invested at 7 percent after-tax) would grow to $26,216.